February 26 incident: The imperial command

 However, unknown to Kashii, Mazaki and the rebel officers, Sugiyama had already asked the Emperor at 08:20 to issue an imperial command authorizing the use of force against the Righteous Army.
-This was immediately granted and issued to Sugiyama, to be released at his discretion.
-Addressed to Kashii, the command ordered him to quickly evict "the officers and men occupying the Miyakezaka area".
+That was immediately granted and issued to Sugiyama, to be released at his discretion.
+Addressed to Kashii, the command ordered him to quickly evict "the officers and men occupying the Miyakezaka area."

-The Emperor had, by the end of 27 February, become increasingly impatient with the failure of the Army to suppress the uprising as he had ordered on the previous day.
-The Navy's quick response satisfied him but the Army's hesitation was inexplicable to the Emperor.
+The Emperor had by the end of 27 February become increasingly impatient with the failure of the Army to suppress the uprising as he had ordered on the previous day.
+The Navy's quick response satisfied him, but the Army's hesitation was inexplicable to the Emperor.
 He summoned Honjō throughout the day, demanding to know if the rebels had been suppressed.
 When Honjō spoke in defense of the officers' motives, the Emperor angrily replied "killing my ministers is tantamount to strangling me with cotton wool" and added that the rebels deserved no leniency.
 At one point, Hirohito became so impatient he threatened to assume personal command of the Imperial Guard and order them to attack the rebels himself.

-The General Staff and Martial Law Headquarters decided to release the imperial command at 05:00 on the 28th.
-From this point on formal documents, which had previously used "uprising", the word chosen by the rebel officers themselves, began to use the word "rebellion" (叛乱, hanran) instead.
+The General Staff and Martial Law Headquarters decided to release the imperial command at 05:00 on 28 February.
+From that point, formal documents, which had previously used "uprising," the word chosen by the rebel officers themselves, began to use the word "rebellion" (叛乱, hanran) instead.

-At 08:00 the rebel officers' nominal superior, Major Kofuji, was told to inform the officers of the imperial command and order them to return to their units.
+At 08:00, the rebel officers' nominal superior, Major Kofuji, was told to inform the officers of the imperial command and order them to return to their units.
 However, Muranaka and Kōda had already heard of the command from Nakahashi.
 Believing the order to be a mistake, they went to see him.
-When they met Kofuji, he only told them to come to 1st Division Headquarters.
-There they met General Hori, who lied to them, telling them that no command had been issued.
+When they met Kofuji, he told them to come to 1st Division Headquarters.
+There, they met General Hori, who lied to them by telling them that no command had been issued.
 The relieved but skeptical officers left.